nbyavuz/openbsd-netbsd-packer/README.md

-Create openBSD 7.0 images for Google Cloud
+Create openBSD 7.0 and netBSD 9.2 images for GCE